madelson/Traverse/README.md

 * *More concise*, especially because it can be defined inline
 * *Fully lazy* traversal makes it easy to short-circuit (e. g. with `.First()` or `.Take(n)`)
 * *Can chain other LINQ methods* for further processing because the traversal is abstracted behind `IEnumerable<T>`
-* Not vulnerable to `StackOverflowException`, because no actual recursion is happening
+* *Not vulnerable to `StackOverflowException`*, because no actual recursion is happening
 * *Method of traversal is explicit* (e. g.
 DFS vs. BFS, preorder vs. postorder) and can be changed without a refactor

-, except that **the `Traverse` approach is lazy, can be defined inline and, since it does not use recursion, is not vulnerable to stack overflow**:

 ### APIs

 The library contains the following traversal methods:
-- DepthFirst: [DFS](https://en.wikipedia.org/wiki/Depth-first_search).
+- DepthFirst: Implements [DFS](https://en.wikipedia.org/wiki/Depth-first_search).
 Pre-order by default; can be flipped to post-order by passing `postorder: true`.
-- BreadthFirst: [BFS](https://en.wikipedia.org/wiki/Breadth-first_search).
+- BreadthFirst: Implements [BFS](https://en.wikipedia.org/wiki/Breadth-first_search).
 Can traverse from one root or from multiple roots.
 - Along: Traverses along a singly-linked list.

-For these examples, assume the following directory structure:
+For example, given the following directory structure:
 ```
 C:\
 C:\a